EcommerceBBVA/BBVA-RUBY/README.md

 ## Description

-ruby client for *Bancomer api* services (version 1.0)
+ruby client for *Bbva api* services (version 1.0)

-This is a ruby client implementing the payment services for *Bancomer* at bbva.mx
+This is a ruby client implementing the payment services for *Bbva* at bbva.mx

-For more information about Bancomer visit:
+For more information about Bbva visit:
  - http://bbva.mx/

-For the full *Bancomer api* documentation take a look at:
+For the full *Bbva api* documentation take a look at:
  - https://docs.ecommercebbva.com

 ## Installation

    Add the following line to your Gem file

-    #bancomer gem
+    #bbva gem
-     gem 'bancomer'
+     gem 'bbva'

 Update your bundle: